lmarsh3/python_projects/README.md

 Exercise 2 - Print the sum of the current number and the previous number

 Alternate Exercise 2 - Created with range (1, 11) and sum calculation done before printing

+Exercise 3 - Print characters from a string that are present at an even idex number